joshuapearson/tucson-josh/content/posts/clickhouse-joins/index.md

 featureImage: "clickhouse-joins-hero.jpg" # Sets featured image on blog post.
 featureImageCap: "Traffic rushes by at dusk" # Caption (optional).
 featureImageAlt: "City night scene with headlights streaking by" # Alternative text for featured image.
-#thumbnail: "/images/path/thumbnail.png" # Sets thumbnail image appearing inside card on homepage.
+thumbnail: "join-thumb.png" # Sets thumbnail image appearing inside card on homepage.
 #showShare: false # Uncomment to not show share buttons on each post.
 Also available in each post's front matter.
 #shareImage: "/images/path/share.png" # Designate a separate image for social media sharing.
 #showDate: false